H1ld/cat-rest-api/README.md

 npm install
 ```

-3. Create a copy of constants.ts.example and rename it to constants.ts.
+3. Create a copy of .env.example and rename it to env.ts
 ```
-cp constants.ts.example constants.ts
+cp .env.example .env
 ```
-4. Edit the contents of constants.ts using [a jwt key generator](https://jwtsecrets.com/)
+4. Edit the content of .env using

 5. Run the server.
 ```